Fosbury Flop Tips To Raise The Crossbar.

 Any airborne knowledge gained by our ancestors soon perished and the wind stopped blowing through their hair when they went splat, from a crash landing.Embed from Getty Images

 High jumpers today, however, manipulate the developed running skills to soar over high crossbars but it’s not easy, and it’s still not natural.
-Here’s how high jumper’s fly through the air.Embed from Getty Images
+In explanation, here’s how high jumper’s fly through the air.Embed from Getty Images

-Critically, you should hold the block and your arms should have elbows as high as the shoulders with a 90 degree bend.Embed from Getty Images
+Critically, you should hold the block and your arms should have hands as high as the eyes with a 90-degree bend.Embed from Getty Images

 Finally, your head should stay away from the bar as far as possible during these moves.